RanitaGhosh04/Addcertificate/README.md

-# Installation Instructions for Skills-Based Certifications (Vite)
+# Installation Instructions

-Follow these step-by-step instructions to set up and run the Skills-Based Certifications application built with Vite on your local machine.
+Follow these step-by-step instructions to set up and run the Certifications application built with Vite on your local machine.

 ## Prerequisites